 Windows 10 Logo

-With the arrival of the 10th version of Windows, the developers tweaked the logo slightly.
-They changed the system number and the sky blue color to blue and shifted the letters slightly, reducing the inter-character distance.
+With the arrival of Windows 10, the developers made a slight tweak to the logo.
+They changed the system number and the sky-blue color to blue, and shifted the letters slightly, reducing the inter-character distance.

 2020 – today